ptk-39005/DataDeNoising/README.md

 # Description

 # DataDenoiser
-  The project commences with the creation of a simple dataset, which is a summation of two sinusodial waves of different frequencies and introducing noise to that dataset.
-Thereafter we used the Fast Fourier Transform to pull out the structure,data and the noise.
-(The fourier analysis converts a signal from its time domain into frequency domain and vice versa).
-Following this we killed all the frequencies whose power was less than a specific threshold, consequently obtaining a clean dataset without any noises.
+  The project commenced with the creation of a simple dataset, which is a summation of two sinusoidal waves of different frequencies and noise was introduced to that dataset.
+Thereafter the Fast Fourier Transform was used to pull out the structure, data and the noise.
+The signal was converted from its time domain to frequency domain and vice versa using Fourier analysis.
+Followingly, all the frequencies whose power was less than a specific threshold were detached, consequently obtaining a clean dataset without any noises.
 <br>
   <p>
 # Usefullinks